penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classrooms-classroom-properties-bannedframetemplate.md

 Templates with only banned sections of the frames.

-> It is used when the element cannot have non preferred sections.
+> It is used when the element cannot have non-preferred sections.
 >

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |